SECP Refutes Press Reports Regarding Crackdown Against Companies - UrduPoint

 SECP Refutes Press Reports Regarding Crackdown Against Companies

-Being the apex regulator of the corporate sector, the SECP is taking all necessary steps to ensure beneficial regulation and growth of capital market and corporate sector in Pakistan,said a press release issued by SECP here on Tuesday.

-SECP strongly refutes news items appearing in a section of the press attributing any purported action against companies "to recover gold and other valuable properties".
-No crackdown of any sort is being planned or under consideration of the Commission.
+A press release issued by the SECP said that no crackdown of any sort is being planned or under consideration of the Commission.

 It is also clarified that SECP does not regulate or enforce Income Tax Ordinance, 2001 or Benami Transactions (Prohibition) Act, 2017.

-SECP powers are restricted to offenses provided in the SECP Act, 1997, and other administered legislation as provided in its schedule.
+The SECP powers are restricted to offences provided in the SECP Act, 1997, and other administered legislation as provided in its schedule.

+It said that being the apex regulator of the corporate sector, the SECP is taking all necessary steps to ensure beneficial regulation and growth of capital market and corporate sector in Pakistan.

-The recently notified Rules, i.e. the "SECP (Search and Seizure) Rules, 2019" are a requirement of law under section 31 of the SECP Act, 1997, which merely lays down strict procedures for use of powers by the SECP's investigation officers.
+The recently notified Rules including the "SECP (Search and Seizure) Rules, 2019" are a requirement of law under section 31 of the SECP Act, 1997, which merely lays down strict procedures for use of powers by the SECP's investigation officers.

 It is reiterated that these powers are restricted to investigations ordered by the Commission under the SECP-administered legislation.